 Don’t Forget to Mention Your Civilian Life

 Your goal is to convince the military that your illness and/or disability ties directly to your exposure to asbestos during your time in service.
-Which means you have to discuss your civilian life in your summary as well.
+This means you have to discuss your civilian life in your summary as well.

 List every position you’ve held in your life outside of the military.
 If any of your civilian jobs exposed you to asbestos, mention this in your summary.